sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/lie_basics.rst

 Standard realizations of the ambient spaces
 -------------------------------------------

 These realizations follow the Appendix in Bourbaki, *Lie Groups and Lie Algebras, Chapters 4-6*.
+See the :ref:`Root system plot tutorial
+<sage.combinat.root_system.plot>` for how to visualize them.

 Type A
 ^^^^^^